jgonyea/grav-plugin-one-time-login/README.md

 # One Time Login Plugin

 The **One Time Login** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-It generates a one-time login URL for an existing user to change their password.
+It generates a one-time login URL to automatically authenticate as an existing user.

 ## Installation